jashkenas/coffeescript/documentation/sections/resources.md

 *   [Source Code](http://github.com/jashkenas/coffeescript/)<br>
     Use `bin/coffee` to test your changes,<br>
     `bin/cake test` to run the test suite,<br>
-    `bin/cake build` to rebuild the CoffeeScript compiler, and<br>
+    `bin/cake build` to rebuild the full CoffeeScript compiler, and<br>
-    `bin/cake build:parser` to regenerate the Jison parser if you’re working on the grammar.
+    `bin/cake build:except-parser` to recompile much faster if you’re not editing `grammar.coffee`.

     `git checkout lib && bin/cake build:full` is a good command to run when you’re working on the core language.
-It’ll refresh the lib directory (in case you broke something), build your altered compiler, use that to rebuild itself (a good sanity test) and then run all of the tests.
+It’ll refresh the `lib` folder (in case you broke something), build your altered compiler, use that to rebuild itself (a good sanity test) and then run all of the tests.
 If they pass, there’s a good chance you’ve made a successful change.
 *   [Browser Tests](v<%= majorVersion %>/test.html)<br>
     Run CoffeeScript’s test suite in your current browser.
 *   [CoffeeScript Issues](http://github.com/jashkenas/coffeescript/issues)<br>